gemc/home/_documentation/generator/internal.md

 The internal GEMC generator is configured with two cumulative options.

-`gparticle` defines inline particle sources.
+%%gparticle%% defines inline particle sources.
 Each entry adds one particle (or a group of identical copies) to every event.
 Multiple entries can be combined in the same list.

-`gparticlefile` loads event records from a file.
+%%gparticlefile%% loads event records from a file.
 The built-in reader supports the [LUND format](lund_format).

-When both options are present, every generated event receives all particles from `gparticle` **plus** all particles from the matching event record in each `gparticlefile` source.
+When both options are present, every generated event receives all particles from %%gparticle%% **plus** all particles from the matching event record in each %%gparticlefile%% source.

 Both options can be set from the YAML steering card or the command line: